Ivan Lendl: Equipment

 At the beginning of his professional career, Lendl used Adidas clothing and Kneissl rackets, subsequently changing to Adidas rackets.
 Toward the end of his days on the ATP tour, Lendl ended his long-term clothing, shoe, and racket deal with Adidas.
-He signed with Mizuno, and finally began to play with a mid-sized racket very similar to the Adidas racket he had used throughout most of his career, itself based on the Kneissl White Star model.
-Since 2010, he has been using Bosworth rackets.
+He signed with Mizuno at the start of 1990, still playing with his old Adidas 80 sq. in.
+GTX Pro-T racquet.
+Finally, in the middle of the 1990 season, he switched to a mid-sized 90 sq. in. racket, Mizuno Ivan Lendl Type-R, designed especially for him for grass courts.
+After winning the Queens title and his semifinal defeat at Wimbledon against Stefan Edberg, Lendl returned to his old Adidas racquet and played with it until the end of the 1990 season.